directus/directus/docs/getting-started/introduction.md

 **Directus is installed as a _layer_ on top of your new or existing SQL database.**

 The App and API dynamically “mirror” your actual schema and content in real-time.
 This is similar to how technical database clients (like _phpMyAdmin_) work.
-However, database introspection has many unique advantages:
+However, Database Introspection has many unique advantages:

 - Absolute control over your pure SQL database schema.
 - Complete transparency, portability, and security for your data.